imanuelgittens/javascript-studies/Course-06-Introduction-To-Javascript-And-Modern-Web-Development/Section-03-Getting-Started-With-JavaScript/questions.md

 10) rows - this attribute is used like this `rows="4"`.
 It specifies the visible height of the textarea.
 Our example states that the height should be 4 rows/lines.

-11) wrap - this attribute specifies how text should be wrapped when submitted a form.
+11) wrap - this attribute specifies how text should be wrapped when submitting a form.
 Possible values for this attribute are `wrap=hard` and `wrap=soft`.

 And that's about it for the `<textarea></textarea>` element.
 You now know what its used for and how different attributes affect its behaviour.